baccigalupi/CalOrders/README.md

 ## Introduction

-Agile Methods and User Centered Design combine to form an ideal vehicle to quickly understand what users want and deliver functioning, high value business solutions.

-OnCore’s primary focus is on delivering what the end user needs.

-We use agile user stories that incrementally build up functionality over a series of sprints.
-With each sprint, the business is able to see an early realization of their requirements, allowing them to provide meaningful feedback early enough in the process to be incorporated into future sprints.
-The development team collaborates closely with the business enhancing their understanding of the users’ needs, allowing them to more closely align their focus.
+Agile Methods and User Centered Design combine to form an ideal vehicle to quickly understand what users want and deliver on point business solutions.
+OnCore closely adhered to these key principles to develop our CalOrders prototype for your review.
+We used agile user stories that incrementally added functionality over a series of sprints.
+With each sprint, the business was able to see an early realization of their requirements, which allowed them to provide meaningful feedback early enough to be incorporated into future sprints.
+Key to this effort was the close collaboration between our development team and the business users.
+Consistent communication promoted a clear understanding of the users’ needs that in turn helped align the focus of the development team.

-These quick cycles between ideas and testing allowed us to respond quickly to change and focused on solutions not features.
-Up front we gained support from the client executive team, enabling the end users we were working with to have the power to make decisions and own the product.

-This approach, combined with close collaboration with end users, fueled our strategy as "try, fail fast, learn, and then try again."
+Utilizing short cycles between ideas and testing allowed us to respond quickly to change while maintaining an emphasis on solutions over features.
+Early on we gained support from the client executive team who empowered the end users we were working with to make decisions and own the product.
+This approach fueled our strategy of, "try, fail fast, learn, and then try again."
-The sections that follow present our experience, methods and approach in response to the ADPQ Vendor Refresh.
-We start by listing the requirements from the RFI, with links to how each of them are addressed.
-We then confirm our adherence to the US Digital Services Playbook, introduce our development team, and our approach to user centered design and agile development.
-The balance of the document is our Technical Approach, where we present our solution, including the overall Architecture, our DevOps approach, the User Interface, and a detailing of the Modern and Open Source Technologies we employed.
+The sections that follow present our experience, methods, and approach in response to the ADPQ Vendor Refresh.
+We start by listing the requirements from the RFI with links to how each are addressed.
+We then confirm our adherence to the US Digital Services Playbook, introduce our development team, and describe our approach to user centered design and agile development.
+The balance of the document defines our Technical Approach where we present our solution including the overall Architecture, our DevOps approach, the User Interface, and a description of the Modern and Open Source Technologies we employed.

-Thank you for the opportunity to participate, we hope you enjoy reviewing our experience as much as we did preparing it.
+We thank you very much for the opportunity to participate and hope you enjoy reviewing our experience as much as we did preparing it.

 ##Project Requirements
 The following table presents each of the project requirements, with links to the corresponding artifacts and evidence of meeting or exceeding it.